sntxrr/TitleCreator/README.md

 ## Instructions to run locally:
 Enter this in the command line:

-`Python TitleCreator.py` or `./TitleCreator.py` on Linux/BSD/macOS.
+`python3 titlecreator.py` or `./titlecreator.py` on Linux/BSD/macOS.

 ^ You did it!
 You have a new title!
 Add it to your Linkedin.